irenealgi/irenealegre.com/_posts/2017-12-18-understanding-the-ux-brief.md

-# Understanding The UX Brief or How We Plucked Away All The Features
+---
+layout: post
+title: "Understanding The UX Brief"
+---

-This is a spinoff of [The Nuffield Health project](irenealegre.com/nuffield-health).
+This is a spinoff of [The Nuffield Health project](nuffield-health).

-### The brief
+## The brief

 Now, I’ve been trying to find a better metaphor for this, but the truth is I kind of like this one.
 This is a representation of our brief.